rapyuta-robotics/RapyutaSimulationPlugins/docs/source/distributed_simulation.rst

 Communication between Server and Client uses UE’s `replication and RPCs <https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Networking/Actors/>`_.

 **Replication** is the process to sync data between the server and the clients.
 Changes of Actors and properties set as "replicated" in server are synced to the clients.
-Replication is the process of the server to sync data such as Actor pose, and other properties.
+Replication is a one-way process from server to client to sync data such as Actor pose and other properties.

 `RPCs (Remote procesure call) <https://docs.unrealengine.com/4.26/en-US/InteractiveExperiences/Networking/Actors/RPCs/>`_ is a way to call function in client from server or the other way around.
 While replication provide a way to sync data from server to clients,